Born2Code-2017/Lorem_Ipsum/README.md

 If you have all prerequisistes, you can to launch with: ng serve -o.

+## Login

+You can choose a Personas for login, between: Aurora, Luca, Andrea; and you write in password whatever you want, because it is necessary only the name of one Persona (rem: Aurora, Luca, Andrea).
+And...
+Enjoy your login in Unimove!

 ## Built With

 * [Angular](https://angular.io/) - The web framework used